Frequently Asked Questions

 Q: When does the ride return?

-A: Each ride has different start and end dates, but whenever possible, our last riding day is Saturday.
+A: Each ride has different start and end dates, but whenever possible, our last riding day is a weekend.
 All rides have an informal “celebration” dinner on the last day of the ride and some choose to return after that whereas others remain in the area until the day after and then return home.

 Q: What is the typical turnout for the ride?